some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-While different services can share the same port number, multiple Service Instances on a single ECU shall listen on different ports per instance.
-Instances on different ECUs are identified through different Instance IDs.
-Those are used for Service Discovery but are not contained in the SOME/IP header.
+While different Services can share the same port number of the transport layer protocol used, multiple Service-Instances of the same service on one single ECU shall listen on different ports per Service-Instance.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_637
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Rational for :need:`feat_req_someip_445`: While Instance IDs are used for Service Discovery, they are not contained in the SOME/IP header.

 .. feat_req:: ⓘ
     :id: feat_req_someip_446